iulianalexa/terminal-wordle-romanian/README.md

 Press `:` to open the controls menu.

 ## About
-This is a solo project made in ncurses, made in 2022 for PCLP1 @ ACS UPB.
+This is a solo project made using ncurses for PCLP1 @ ACS UPB in 2022.